gofynd/fdk-client-javascript/documentation/APPLICATION.md

 | --------- | ----  | --- |
 | q | string |  |

 Retrieves a list of suggestions for a given search query.
-Each suggestion is a valid search term that&#39;s generated on the basis of what is given in query.
+Each suggestion is a valid search term that's generated on the basis of what is given in query.
 This is particularly useful to enhance the user experience in search.
 The given search query can be a partial name of any product, brand and category.
 For example, if the given search query `q` is _ski_ the relevant search suggestions returned might be a list containing _skirt_, _ski shoes_, __skin cream_ etc.

 Success Response: